 Nicholas Evans took up drawing again after he retired.
 Initially, he painted with his hands and with random, square pieces of hardboard that he primed with emulsion.
 His hobby became an obsession and he proudly exhibited at the age of 71 years old at the Oriel Gallery in Cardiff, whereby he was acclaimed as an original painter.
 Self-taught, he soon became known as “The Welsh Van Gogh”.

-The pieces selected below demonstrate how Evans depicted colliers, his interpretation of them greatly influenced by his father’s early death.
+The pieces selected below demonstrate how Evans depicted colliers with his interpretation of them greatly influenced by his father’s early death.

-He painted the miners as victims, Evans’ sympathy for their plight gives them an iconic power, darkness, dangerous work, and hardship, painting tools of the trade, tommy boxes, pit props, and pit ponies in a claustrophobic underground scene.
-One of his most powerful paintings depicts the Aberfan Disaster, the central figure of a policeman carrying a child surrounded by grieving parents envisaged as a Crucifixion.
+He painted the miners as victims and Evans’ sympathy for their plight gives them an iconic power.
+Here is darkness, dangerous work and hardship, with Evans painting tools of the trade like tommy boxes, pit props, and pit ponies, in a claustrophobic underground scene.
+One of his most powerful paintings depicts the Aberfan Disaster with the central figure of a policeman carrying a child, surrounded by grieving parents, envisaged as a Crucifixion.

-Realism in his work supported his faith and the miners as victims of the coal industry.
+Realism in his work supported his faith and vision of the miners as victims of the coal industry.
 These paintings clearly illustrate his realistic style, using paint in an almost photographic way.

 Hans Hoyer and Nicholas Evans both attempted to depict the reality of life in the industrial valleys of Wales during the 20th century.
 They used different mediums to achieve similar, but also vastly different, images of the coal industry in the Cynon Valley.

 Hoyer’s photographs provided a snapshot of the lives of the miners and their families, their homes and recreation as well as the pits they worked.
 In contrast, Evans uses paint to show those same miners as victims of a cruel industry.
-Both are examples of realism, show the reality of working life in heavy industry, and show there is no grandeur or noble artistic ideals in the common man.
+Both are examples of realism, depicting the reality of working life in heavy industry and to show that there is no grandeur or noble artistic ideals in the common man.